Marcoral/Versioning-utils/README.md

         matcherMatches(new VersionRange("0.8.0", "2.0.0"), new Version("1.0.0"));
     }

-    //This method was created to show you, that botj VersionPattern and VersionRange implements Predicate<Version>
+    //This method was created to show you, that both VersionPattern and VersionRange implements Predicate<Version>
     private static boolean matcherMatches(Predicate<Version> matcher, Version version) {
         return matcher.test(version);
     }